 There’s even a specially crafted tuning system built into the bottom of the body.
 This is designed to prevent any slipping and to allow you to restring your instrument quickly, without any faff.
 As well as being convenient, NS Designs have also tried to make this thing as comfortable as possible.
 They’ve included a custom, balanced shoulder rest and a well-padded, adjustable base, that molds to your body shape, for ultimate security and comfort while you play.

-The manufacturers have also included set screws, which mean you can adjust the bridge to the exact height you prefer your action.
+The manufacturers have also included set screws, which means you can adjust the bridge to the exact height you prefer your action.
 It’s worth mentioning that the bridge itself is made from maple, so it adds a nice touch of brightness to the violin’s tone.
 This works well with the rich sounding pickups, by letting the midrange cut through with a little extra oomph.
 Overall, we’d say the NXT4a is best for those of you wanting something comfortable.
 With all these adjustable, padded features you definitely won’t be disappointed!
 Just remember, the frets can take some getting used to if you’ve not played an instrument like guitar or ukulele before.

-- NS Polar Pickups – These bad boys mean the tone is super rich and full.
+- NS Polar Pickups – These bad boys mean the tone is super-rich and full.

 - Comfortable – The chin rest and shoulder rest are both adjustable, so you’ll be able to play for hours without getting any aches or pains.